amranidev/scaffold-interface/README.md

 + Generate your model,views,controller and migrations just in few clicks.

-+ Views supports Bootstrap and Materializecss
++ Views supports Bootstrap and Materializecss.

 + Generate OneToMany relationship including views and controllers.